bauer-alex/APCtools/paper/paper.md

    index: 1
  - name: Department of Health Policy and Management, Graduate School of Public Health, University of Pittsburgh.
    index: 2
-date: 20 December 2021
+date: 7 January 2022
 bibliography: paper.bib
 ---

-# Introduction
+# Statement of Need

 Age-Period-Cohort (APC) analysis aims to determine relevant drivers for long-term developments and is used in many fields of science [@yang_land_2013].